Most popular trail running terms and definitions

 An ultramarathon race that take place over multiple days.
 Some require runners to be self-supported and carry a significant portion of their equipment, including all their food and clothing for the 3-6 days of the race.

 My least favourite course, one that returns the way it came, so you repeat the ground you just covered, but in the opposite direction.
-The good thing about these is that you get to run down all the steep terrain you just climbed, but it works both ways!
+There are good things about out-and-back runs, though.
+You should know the route (so you’re less likely to get lost) and you get to run down all the steep terrain you just climbed.

 A companion runner who may accompany an ultrarunner on certain sections of a race, usually for